txtatech/asci-qr-code-loader/README.md

 You should see that it starts (or attempts to start) a service-worker but fails because it is set to null.
 (Hence the 'Node' error)
 Assigning the worker to null was done intentionally for security purposes.

+**Note:**

+I think the ASCII art can be made transparent (so it is not visible on the page) but I have not tinkered with that.

 **Important Note:**

 The spacing around the ASCII QR-Code is necessary for the reader to decode it properly.
 However you can add more ASCII QR-Codes directly below the first one as long as they all have the same afore-mentioned spacing.